Skip Navigation

 Optional Practical Training (OPT) is a 12-month work authorization allowing international students to remain in the United States and work immediately after program completion.
 Participants of this workshop will understand the eligibility requirements for OPT, deadlines to apply for OPT, necessary steps for OPT application, and reporting requirements for students once they are in their post-completion OPT period.
 OIS recommends all eligible students apply for OPT as early as possible due to expected USCIS processing times.
 To register for your preferred session and to submit questions, click on the dates below:

-Join the Office of International Services (OIS) for the first workshop in our four-part New Student Roadmap Workshop Series for new international students!
-Our first session, “Your Immigration Status Essentials,” will cover key information on OIS check-in, how to maintain your F-1 or J-1 status, employment basics, and how to avoid scams.
+Join the Office of International Services (OIS) for the first workshop in our two-part New Student Roadmap Series for new international students!
+Our first session, Navigating Your First Semester, will cover key information on how to maintain your F or J status, on-campus employment rules, and tips for living in the US including healthcare basics, safety, tipping culture, and more!
 There will be designated time for questions and answers with international student advisers.
 To register and to submit questions, click on the date below:

-New Student Roadmap: U.S. Campus Culture
+New Student Roadmap: Thriving in U.S. Culture

-Join the Office of International Services (OIS) for the third workshop in our four-part New Student Roadmap Workshop Series.
-This session, “U.S. Campus Culture,” covers key topics like enrollment requirements, understanding U.S. classroom culture, and effective intercultural communication strategies.
-You’ll also learn about valuable campus resources to support your success.
-This session will provide practical tips and insights to help you thrive.
+Join the Office of International Services (OIS) for the second workshop in our two-part New Student Roadmap Series: Thriving in US Culture.
+This workshop will cover key information on how to successfully transition to life in the U.S. including US classroom culture, culture shock and adjustment, making friends and getting connected on campus, immigration status basics, and more!
 There will be designated time for questions and answers with international student advisers.
 To register and to submit questions, click on the date below:

-Pre-Arrival Workshop for International Students
+Pre-Arrival Workshops for New International Students

 Immigration